hazard-ready/disaster-preparedness/README.md

 #### Updating existing data

-If you make changes to `snuggets.csv` you should only need to re-run `python snugget_load.py` and possibly restart your web server.
+If you make changes to `snuggets.csv` you should only need to re-run `python snugget_load.py` and restart your web server.

 If you make changes to the shapefiles, or change which field from the shapefiles you want to use as the ID, then before running `python import.py` you will also need to remove the `world/data/reprojected` and `word/data/simplified` directories that the importer had created.
 It uses these to avoid having to repeat the time-consuming reprojection and simplification of the shapefiles every time it is run, but that means changes to the shapefiles themselves won't be picked up unless they are removed.